 C. Articles of Amendment

-2. Be certain to state clearly the text of each amendment and identify each article being amended.

-3. Make sure annual reports/franchise taxes are current.
+- 1. Check all general points listed in Part A. - 2.
+Be certain to state clearly the text of each amendment and identify each article being amended. - 3.
+Make sure annual reports/franchise taxes are current.

 D. Dissolution